The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Tom Roby, caller and teacher.
+Information: Tom Roby, caller and teacher of Balkan, Hungarian, English Country, and contra dance.

 Tom began folkdancing as an undergraduate at Swarthmore College and has been passionately pursuing it ever since.
 As a teacher, Tom is especially well versed in Balkan line dances, improvisational Hungarian dances, and English Country and Contra Dances, which he calls regularly.
 He also has a keen interest in other couple dances, both choreographed and led/followed, for example, Waltz, Zwiefacher, Bourrées, Lindy, Argentine Tango, and Irish Sets.
 Now based in Connecticut and Massachusetts, Tom calls dances around New England and teaches at festivals and dance weekends farther afield.
 He's a regular teacher (with Diane Gonzales) at the montly Mostly Waltz for Boston.